seanox/aspect-js/README.md

 CR: Test Suite: Optimization of error output
 CR: Composite Object Lookup: Added support now for arrays (also associative)
 CR: Composite Render: Extension with the attribute 'release' as an indicator that an element was rendered.
+CR: Composite Render: Support of expressions for all composite / render attributes (new ID and EVETNS)
 CR: Composite Scan: Omission of the intermediate step between render and mount
 CR: Composite Mount: Revision of the object/model binding
 CR: Composite Mount: Stricter use of the hierarchy of IDs in the DOM